pravatbhusal/university-notes/CS 314/Lectures/src/chapter18/HashTable.md

 <img src="images/mapping.png" height="35%" width="35%"></img>

 # Hashing Collisions
 Hashing Collisions happen whenever two different keys map to the same index within the Array container.
+This is necessary to take into consideration whenever adding, removing, or getting from a HashTable.

 For Strings, it uses the ```hashCode``` method which actually prevents collisions.
 How it works is that for each character and its position in the String, the String's hash is the sum of the unicode of each character multiplied by its position in the String.

+Therefore, whenever calling ```String.hashCode()``` it returns the String's hash code to index within a hash function.
+- Make sure to receive the absolute value of the hashCode() method because some Object's hash codes return negative values
+  - Negative values throw an ```ArrayIndexOutOfBoundsException``` when indexing a HashTable's Array container

 Below are techniques to fix Hashing Collisions.